|

 confusion.
 Which do you think is the

 more likely to win?
-Imagine
+Imagine now if

-to any fighter pilot – not just to those for whom it is already
+fighter pilot – not just to those for whom it is already intuitive.
+What if you could teach the underlying

-absorbed that skill and your opponent’s pilots don’t have that skill?
-Hold
+if your pilots have absorbed that skill and your opponent’s pilots don’t have

-onto these thoughts for a moment.
-We
+these thoughts for a moment.
+We haven’t

-pages although they occur from time to time in the Theory of Constraints
+although they occur from time to time in the Theory of Constraints

 literature.
 Goldratt calls the world